 There are many different forms of yoga, including Hatha, Pranayama, Ashtanga Vinyasa, Kundalini, Bikram, etc.

 Hatha yoga focuses on physical and mental strength building poses.
 Many westernized types of Hatha Yoga are used today to improve overall health and wellbeing.

 Bikram yoga is an intense type of yoga that is practiced in a room heated to 105 °F with 40% humidity.
-Although it can improve strength and balance in healthy adults, beginners should be careful due to its intense nature (R).
+Although it can improve strength and balance in healthy adults, beginners should be careful due to its intense nature .

-Heart Rate Variability and Vagus Nerve Tone
+Heart Rate Variability and the Vagus Nerve

 Note: HRV is used for health and fitness and is an indicator of autonomic regulation and vagus nerve health.
 High HRV is associated with fitness, strength, and resilience to stress.